-Historically, the United States of America has prided itself on being the "melting pot," that is, a country composed of various yet distinctive ethnic, racial, and cultural groups.
-More recently, the term "salad bowl" has been used.
-In this course, we will research the similarities and differences of the individuals and groups that are represented throughout society.
-This course will explore factors such as lifestyle development, sex and gender, sexual orientation, race, ethnicity, nationality, culture, religion, physical and mental ability and socioeconomic status.
-The experiences of individuals and groups based on their similarities and differences will be explored within the context of their social interaction with each other, their interactions with majority groups and the dynamics of those interactions.
-Students will be assisted in using knowledge to inform practice by developing skills and strategies based on strength and empowerment.
-Particular attention will be given to values inherent within a Christian worldview.
-Material for thought and discussion will be provided by reading assignments, videos, students' life experiences, internship observation, and classroom lectures.
-No prerequisites.
+Historically, the United States has prided itself as a "melting pot," a nation made up of various distinct ethnic, racial, and cultural groups.
+More recently, the concept of the "salad bowl" has emerged, reflecting a diverse yet cohesive society.
+This course will investigate the similarities and differences among individuals and groups within our society.
+We will examine factors such as lifestyle development, sex and gender, sexual orientation, race, ethnicity, nationality, culture, religion, physical and mental ability, and socioeconomic status.
+The course will explore the experiences of individuals and groups based on these factors, focusing on their social interactions with each other, with majority groups, and the dynamics of these interactions.
+Students will learn to use this knowledge to inform practice by developing skills and strategies rooted in strength and empowerment, with particular attention given to values within a Christian worldview.
+Instructional materials will include reading assignments, videos, students' life experiences, and classroom lectures.